AldrichQiu/hello_git/readme.txt

-git is a version control system git is free sofware
+git is a version control system two git is free sofware two